 Although I liked this book, I couldn’t get past the obvious flaw in the concept.
 The main character had a face transplant but was back at school after several months.
-UM REALLY.
-I thought this was ridiculous to be honest as something as awful as losing your face would take YEARS to fully recover from.
-As well as this, I found the main character made stupid decisions (stopping taking her anti-rejections pills as an example) which also bothered me.
+I thought this was ridiculous to be honest, as something as awful as losing your face would take YEARS to fully recover from.
+As well as this, I found the main character made stupid decisions (stopping taking her anti-rejection pills as an example) which also bothered me.
 Aside from this I did actually enjoy reading it and would recommend.
 I just felt that the novel was a little shallow and focused too much on the physical trauma of losing a face, and less on the emotional trauma.
-Just my opinion though.
+Just my opinion, though.

 Gone Girl by Gillian Flynn

 I actually didn’t enjoy this as much as Sharp Objects, so I don’t understand why Gone Girl is more popular/well-known.
 I found it long and dragged out in places, but Flynn did do a good job of throwing suspicion over the male protagonist.
 I also did not guess the twist, which was good.
 Characters were well developed and interesting and tension was high throughout but I disliked the ending because it lacked justice.
 I found it really frustrating and it made me mad, which is probably good as I did actually care about what happened to the characters and the conclusion of the story.

 One of my other favourites on this list; kept me guessing and I couldn’t put it down.
 Kind of guessed the twist towards the end but this didn’t put me off.
 A twisted and somewhat horrifying concept but also really intriguing.
 Main character was a little bit cliché (emotionally damaged and personally involved with the events) but this didn’t stop me enjoying it.
 Would highly recommend unless you are sensitive and dislike reading about crime and violence.

 Us by David Nicholls